Entanglement entropy production in Quantum Neural Networks: Abstract

 \section{Abstract}

 Quantum Neural Networks (QNN) are considered a candidate for achieving quantum advantage in the Noisy Intermediate Scale Quantum computer (NISQ) era.
 Several QNN architectures have been proposed and successfully tested on benchmark datasets for machine learning.
-However, quantitative studies of the QNN-generated entanglement have not been investigated in details, and only for up to few qubits.
+However, quantitative studies of the QNN-generated entanglement have been investigated only for up to few qubits.
 Tensor network methods allow to emulate quantum circuits with a large number of qubits in a wide variety of scenarios.
-Here, we employ matrix product states to characterize recently studied QNN architectures with up to fifty qubits showing that their entanglement, measured in terms of entanglement entropy between qubits, tends to that of Haar distributed random states as the depth of the QNN is increased.
-We show a universal behavior for the entanglement entropy production for any given QNN architecture, consequently we introduce a new measure to characterize the entanglement production in QNNs: the entangling speed.
-Finally, in agreement with known results in the literature, we argue that the most promising regime for quantum advantage with QNNs is defined by a trade-off between high entanglement and expressibility.
+Here, we employ matrix product states to characterize recently studied QNN architectures with random parameters up to fifty qubits showing that their entanglement, measured in terms of entanglement entropy between qubits, tends to that of Haar distributed random states as the depth of the QNN is increased.
+We certify the randomness of the quantum states also by measuring the expressibility of the circuits, as well as using tools from random matrix theory.
+We show a universal behavior for the rate at which entanglement is created in any given QNN architecture, and consequently introduce a new measure to characterize the entanglement production in QNNs: the entangling speed.
+Our results characterise the entanglement properties of quantum neural networks, and provides new evidence of the rate at which these approximate random unitaries.